zhouweimin-econ/QuantMacro/Part_B/PS3-solution/readme.md

 ### A Summary

-This problem set is optional, and provided matlab sample codes have been covered Question 1 and Question 2 already.
+This problem set is optional, and Luis provided matlab sample codes which have been covered all already.